 Even if there would be a minority in the community that wants to push through a controversial upgrade that didn't make it through the voting phase (or continue the original chain without the implementation of the upgrade), then they need to fork the codebase and actively change it to remove the call to activate so their nodes ignore the amendment.
 This means that forcing an amendment through (or rejecting an accepted amendment) would result in a new chain, not a continuance of the original chain.
 Yes, they could copy the chain with everything that is stored on that chain, but it would be clear that it is not the official chain and any form of discussion would be purposeless.
 Whatever is registered on that chain is known to be a counterfeit.
 The voting mechanism has already proven what the main chain will be and the protocol itself has upgrades all true Tezos nodes.

 There is one reason for Tezos to actually hard-fork, but this will not cause any of the issues discussed above: when a critical bug is found and needs to be corrected fast.
 Then a full amendment cycle of 3 months is not an option.
 This won’t be any issue, since consensus is reached fast due to this bug being a risk of some level.
 No one will wan to continue the old chain after the hard fork, since that chain contains a critical bug.
+Every validator will understand the importance of the unscheduled upgrade, because the only reason for this kind of upgrades is the discovery of a critical bug of some level.
 For a more detailed article on that subject, please read the article by Arthur Breitman: “There is no need for hard forks” But there will be hard-forks nonetheless”

 Tezos' on-chain governance creates a smooth and swift upgrade process, and legitimacy for upgrades and protocol changes.
 The way Tezos is build, forks don't need to cause a split chain.
 And in any case, the on-chain governance system eliminates the risk of confusion and discussions about what Tezos is.
 In the case of DeFi and Security Token Offerings (STO's): there will be no confusion which chain carries the registration of anything build on Tezos in particular official dollar backed stable coins, NFT's, or Security Tokens.